HewlettPackard/foedus_code/README.markdown

 For more details of how your client program links to and uses our library, start from [foedus-core](foedus-core) and
 [its API document](http://243-1.bfc.hpl.hp.com:8080/job/foedus-master-doxygen/doxygen/).
+Licensing, short get-started examples, etc for **users** are there.
-The sections below are for people developping FOEDUS itself.
+The sections below are for people developing FOEDUS itself.

 Current Build Status on Jenkins (For FOEDUS Developers)
 --------